 Uninsured/Underinsured motorist coverage: While you may be following the rules of the road, many other drivers are taking unnecessary risks.
 Around 12 percent of America’s drivers are uninsured.
 Uninsured/Underinsured motorist coverage protects you in the event of a crash involving one of these errant motorists, covering repair costs even when the at-fault uninsured motorist doesn’t have the means to do so.

-Important West Virginia Traffic Laws
+What Are Some Important West Virginia Traffic Laws?